Piracetam: Legal status

-Piracetam is an uncontrolled substance in the United States meaning it is legal to possess without a license or prescription.
+Piracetam is an uncontrolled substance in the United States, meaning it is legal to possess without a license or prescription.
+Use of piracetam in food, supplements, medical devices, insecticides, infant formula, cosmetics, animal feed, animal drugs, tobacco products, and drugs is unlawful and constitutes an act of misbranding.

 Regulatory status

 In the United States, piracetam is not approved by the Food and Drug Administration.
 Piracetam is not permitted in compounded drugs or dietary supplements in the United States.
-Like most research chemicals, it has been available over-the-counter, self-regulated, and third-party lab tested by many US companies for decades.
+Like most research chemicals, it has been available over-the-counter, self-regulated, and third-party lab tested by many U.S. companies for decades.
+Nonetheless it is still, for the purposes of U.S. law, a "New Drug" as defined by 21 U.S. Code § 321(p)(1).

-In the United Kingdom, piracetam is approved as a prescription drug Prescription Only Medicine (POM) number is PL 20636/2524 for adult with myoclonus of cortical origin, irrespective of cause, and should be used in combination with other anti-myoclonic therapies.
+In the United Kingdom, piracetam is approved as a prescription drug for adults with myoclonus of cortical origin, irrespective of cause, and should be used in combination with other anti-myoclonic therapies.

-In Japan piracetam is approved as a prescription drug.
+In Japan, piracetam is approved as a prescription drug.

+In the Czech Republic, piracetam is available without prescription.

-Piracetam has no DIN in Canada, and thus cannot be sold but can be imported for personal use in Canada.
+Piracetam has no DIN in Canada, and thus cannot be sold, but can be imported for personal use in Canada.

 In Hungary, piracetam was a prescription-only medication, but as of 2020, no prescription is required and piracetam is available as an over-the-counter drug under the name Memoril Mite, and is available in 600 mg pills.